d3cod3/raspbian-server/README.md

 /bin/su
 ```

-basically SUID flag allow a user to run an executable with the permissions of the executable owner, so if someone find a vulnerability in one of this programs and exploits it, GAME OVER, he/she will have root permissions on the system, goodbye Raspbian Secure Server!!!
+basically SUID flag allow a user to run an executable with the permissions of the executable owner, so if someone finds a vulnerability in one of this programs and exploits it, GAME OVER, he/she will have root permissions on the system, goodbye Raspbian Secure Server!!!

 But don't worry, we are just getting started, a long journey awaits us, with so much to learn.